vishnu-matta-nyu/CSCareerPredictionModel/README.md

     print(f"Data loaded.
 Shape: {self.df.shape}")
 ```

-This method loads the CSV file into a pandas DataFrame.
+This function loads the CSV file into a pandas DataFrame.

 ### Data Preprocessing